 Entry requirements are flexible, a level 3 academic qualification (or equivalent) is preferred.

-The application form invites you to provide a reflective statement and if invited to interview you will be assessed in a group discussion exercise, on a written task,and on how you respond to a situation.
+The application form invites you to provide a reflective statement and if invited to interview you will be assessed in a group discussion exercise and a written task.
 If you have not studied for some time we may require further evidence of your study skills in order to demonstrate your readiness for this BA (Hons) programme.

 The degree is designed to be fully supportive to those who are new to university study, whatever your age.

 Some of our students have gained placements in domestic violence and sexual assault organisations, hospices, community based charities e.g.MIND, the criminal justice system, and student counselling and these placements allow contemporary experience which may lead to employability within similar settings.